SUSE-Cloud/suse-cloud-appliances/docs/prerequisites.md

 ## Hardware requirements

 *   Machine with >= 4GB RAM and >= roughly 16GB spare disk
-    *   Ideally you should have 16GB RAM for building a full HA cloud.
+    *   You should have at least 16GB RAM for building a full HA cloud.
     *   If you only have 8GB and want to build a two-node HA cluster for the control plane then you will not have enough RAM for a compute node in order to provision a VM instance in the cloud.